Veronique Briant MBACP (Accred)

 Psychotherapist, ReLATIONSHIP counsellor & clinical SUPERVISOR

-Veronique is an integrative therapist supporting individuals and couples with issues relating to anxiety; stress; family and relationships.
+I am an integrative therapist, supporting individuals and couples with challenges related to anxiety, stress, family, and relationships.

-I am passionate about this work and aim to provide you with a really constructive and helpful space to work out what’s important and what you might want to change.
-The therapy session is an opportunity to clarify what’s happening right now and some of the obstacles to a happier future.
+I am passionate about this work and aim to provide a constructive and supportive space where you can explore what’s important to you and issues you want to address.

 How I Work

-The framework of my practice is Transactional Analysis (TA), aiming to support clients in achieving autonomy - awareness, spontaneity and intimacy.
-Together we look at patterns of communication, behaviours, thoughts and feelings to better understand where they come from, how they repeat and manifest and how they might impact our lives.
+The framework of my practice is Transactional Analysis (TA) supporting clients in achieving autonomy - awareness, spontaneity and intimacy.
 With new awareness, it’s possible to consider making challenges to our existing script - the narrative of our life - to support new ideas and opportunities.
 Transactional analysis might sound complex, but the ideas, models and tools are simple to use and usually clients find the TA work easy, fun and insightful.

 When we work creatively in the moment with Gestalt therapy, we open doors to awareness just outside of our consciousness.
 This model offers an opportunity to observe deeply held beliefs and blocks - used as coping mechanisms in the past - but now outdated or unhelpful.
 This work can be deep and potent - for some clients it can be the key to change.